Shadrock/online-python-course/Web-scraping-tutorials/web-scraping-single-page.md

 ```Python
 image_link = requests.get("https://upload.wikimedia.org/wikipedia/commons/thumb/c/c6/Stacey_abrams_at_protest.jpg/220px-Stacey_abrams_at_protest.jpg")
 ```
 Now we're going to show the image link using a "content" attribute.
-This will show the image in it's raw form.
+This will show the image in its raw form.
 This isn't readable by humans, but it can be read by Python and it is the raw code of the image that we'll use to write and download a copy of the image.
 ```Python
 # show the image link using a "content" attribute.
 image_link.content